Ultimate List of Decodable Books & Texts

 Printable Decodable Texts

-These are online options for printing out decodable booklets and passages.
+These are online options for printing out decodable texts and passages.
 These range from extremely easy (beginner) to more challenging (advanced).
 Some of these are also free.

 - SPELL-Links Decodable Books